Is a home office tax deductible?

 What expenses can you deduct under the actual expense method?

-• Rent — the business percentage of your monthly rent payment
+• Rent — the business share of rent if you rent your home

-• Utilities — electricity, heat, water — the business percentage.
+• Utilities and services — electricity, heat, gas, water, trash, and similar home costs.
 See the home office utilities guide

-• Homeowner's or renter's insurance — the business percentage
+• Homeowner's or renter's insurance — the business share

 How to report the home office deduction: Schedule C and Form 8829